adrielcafe/ConfigUtil/README.md

 ConfigUtil
 ==========
-This utility class enables you to load and save your configuration class into a XML file.
+This C# utility class enables you to load and save your configuration class into a XML file.

 Thanks to *System.Xml.Serialization* it's easy to serialize and deserializa objects.